ptrk95/MMM-MusicOnDemand/README.md

 #### Hint: Wait for initialization and log in process before sending any notifications to this module!
 When the module is ready it looks like the screenshot.

 To use the above features you have to send predefined notifications to this module.
-This is a table of how the notifications have to be:
+This is a table of the notifications:

 | Notification | payload | Description |
 |:------------ |:------- |:----------- |